close

 Coconut chicken is a moderately nutritious dish.
 A typical serving provides a good amount of protein, primarily from the chicken.
 It also contains a moderate amount of fat, mostly saturated fat from the coconut milk.
 The carbohydrate content is relatively low, making it a suitable option for those watching their carb intake.

-See also Lubbock Chinese Food: A Culinary Journey
+See also Chinese Food White Sauce: A Culinary Journey

 Potential Health Benefits